ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-quick/index.md

 [Updating Data](/data-update/), [Cell Editing](/cell-editing/), [Excluding/Including Hidden Columns](#exclude-hidden-columns) from the Quick Filter, and [Updating Column Definitions](/column-updating-definitions/) will automatically reset the cache text on any affected Row Nodes.

-## Exclude Hidden Columns
+## Include Hidden Columns

-By default the Quick Filter will check all column values, including ones that are currently hidden from the grid.
-If you have a large number of hidden columns and you're not interested in filtering against them, you can set the grid option `excludeHiddenColumnsFromQuickFilter = true` to provide a performance improvement.
+By default the Quick Filter will only check visible column values.
+If you want to check hidden column values, then you can set the grid option `includeHiddenColumnsInQuickFilter = true`.
+Note that if you have a large number of hidden columns then this can have a performance impact.

-This can also be set via the API method `setExcludeHiddenColumnsFromQuickFilter`.
+This can also be set via the API method `setIncludeHiddenColumnsInQuickFilter`.

-<api-documentation source='grid-options/properties.json' section='filter' names='["excludeHiddenColumnsFromQuickFilter"]'></api-documentation>
+<api-documentation source='grid-options/properties.json' section='filter' names='["includeHiddenColumnsInQuickFilter"]'></api-documentation>

-<api-documentation source='grid-api/api.json' section='filter' names='["setExcludeHiddenColumnsFromQuickFilter"]'></api-documentation>
+<api-documentation source='grid-api/api.json' section='filter' names='["setIncludeHiddenColumnsInQuickFilter"]'></api-documentation>

 ## Example: Quick Filter